 The Eagle Cap Wilderness, at 361,446 acres (556 sq miles) is Oregon's largest.
-Within these white salt-and-pepper granite mountains you'll find approximately 534 miles of developed trails and over 50 lakes to explore, including Legore at an elevation of 8,880 feet- Oregon's highest.
+Within these white, salt-and-pepper granite mountains, you'll find approximately 534 miles of developed trails and over 50 lakes to explore, including Legore at an elevation of 8,880 feet- Oregon's highest.

 Prior to the coming of the white man, this was all part of the homeland of the Niimipu (Nez Perce).
 They used this area primarily in the summer months for grazing their horses, hunting, fishing and the gathering of huckleberries and other plants.
-Most of the trails in use today were long established by the Nez Perce, although the Forest Service made some switchbacks in certain places to deal with the steepness.
+Most of the trails in use today were long established by the Nez Perce, although the Forest Service made switchbacks in certain places to deal with the steep terrain.

 The ecosystems vary from cool, mixed fir & pine forests, to high alpine meadows.
-Almost everywhere you travel you'll plenty of cold, clear water.
+Almost everywhere you hike you'll plenty of cold, clear water.
 Classic glacial cirque lakes are common with many that have both stocked and natural populations of Eastern Brook and Rainbow Trout.
 Elevations range from about 3,000 feet to 9845 feet (Sacajawea Peak) and there are 31 other summits exceeding 8,000 feet.
 The most popular area within the Eagle Cap is the Lakes Basin Management Area which caries some additional restrictions due to its popularity.

 Wildlife includes Mule Deer, Elk, Mountain Goat, Bighorn Sheep, Pine Squirrel, Pica, Pine Martin, Mink, Beaver and River Otter.
 There are also Black Bear, Cougar, Coyotes, Red Fox and Wolves- though the chances of an encounter are rare and there is no record of any attacks in this area from any of the top predators.